 Beyond the Classroom

 We love our beautiful campus, but there’s a big, wide world to explore!
+And students in grades 4–8 get a chance to get out in it.
 We’re always looking for learning opportunities outside the classroom, and our yearly class trips challenge students to discover new environments, new people and themselves.
-These excursions are offered beginning in 4th grade, and each adventure is another way to nurture our kids academically, physically, emotionally and spiritually.
+These excursions are offered beginning in fourth grade, and each adventure is another way to nurture our kids academically, physically, emotionally and spiritually.

 The Natural Classroom & Community Garden